project-hatohol/HAPI-2.0-Specification/en/README.md

 ## About start up operation

- - Immediatery after starting or restarting Hatohol server and HAP, they exchange usable procedures information with exchangeProfile procedure.
-There can optimize procedures based on exchanged information.
+ - Immediatery after starting or restarting Hatohol server and HAP, they exchange available procedures information with exchangeProfile procedure.
+If you call a unavailable procedure, the connection partner returns error object with -32601 which means "The method does not exist / is not available." in the JSON-RPC 2.0 specification.

 ## Procedures

  - [M/O] indicates whether Mandatory or Optional.
 Mandatory procedure can not abbreviate to implement.
- - When does not complete exchange profile yet to use exchangeProfile procedure and get other procedures, it must return [putResult](#user-content-putresult) response that is inserted "FAILURE" to result object.
+ - When not completing exchange profile with exchangeProfile procedure yet and call other procedures, it must return [putResult](#user-content-putresult) response that is inserted "FAILURE" to result object.

 ### Hatohol server procedures